BLTGreen/Architecture-Repo/solutionsBuildingBlocks/integrationApproaches/streamingOptions.md

 # Summary

 Kinesis and Kafka are both excellent tools for data streaming.
-However, I would lean towards Kafka and Event Hubs based on the number of features around resilience and cross-cloud auditing.
+However, I would lean towards Kafka based on the number of features around resilience and cross-cloud auditing, as well as the pre-built connectors which would offload dev effort.